coherence-community/coherence-demo/README.md

 ## Run the Application on Kubernetes

-The steps to run the application on Kubernetes comprises the following:
+The steps to run the application on Kubernetes comprises:

-* Oracle Coherence Operator Helm Chart
+* Use `kubectl` to install the Oracle Coherence Operator
-* Use `kubectl` to install the Coherence cluster which comprises of 2 roles:
+* Use `kubectl` to install the Coherence cluster which comprises 2 roles:
   * storage-enabled Coherence servers
   * storage-disabled application with Grizzly HTTP Server

 > **Note:** If you want to enable Federation when running on Kubernetes, see [Enable Federation on Kubernetes](#enable-federation-on-kubernetes).

-1. **Add Helm Repositories**

-    You must have at least version v2.14.3 of `helm`, but these instructions are written for V3.3.+.
-    See [here](https://helm.sh/docs/intro/install/) for information on installing helm for your platform.

-    Run the following to add the required helm repositories:

-    ```bash
-    $ helm repo add stable https://charts.helm.sh/stable
-    $ helm repo add coherence https://oracle.github.io/coherence-operator/charts
-    $ helm repo update
-    ```

-    > Note: The `helm` commands below are for helm 3.3.
-Version 2 equivalent commands have also been included.

 1. **Create Namespace**